ryan-mcclue/unsw/comp3331/wk1/week1.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
 ## Fundamentals

+A POP (point-of-presence) is an artificial communication point between two networks, e.g. ISP POP

 In general, if doesn't know address of sorts, perform broadcast/flooding Note that a signal is unicast or broadcast, however the action of the device might be to flood